geomagpy/IMBOT/README.md

 ## Abstract

-A peer review system is widely considered as essential to ensure the quality and accuracy of scientific research  by allowing experts in the field to evaluate and provide feedback on the work before it is published.
-Such reviews help to identify and correct errors, inconsistencies, or gaps in methodology, analysis, or interpretation, thus improving the overall reliability of the research.
-Although a peer-review system is widely used for scientific publications, pure data products are typically not reviewed by the science community.
-INTERMAGNET, a network of geomagnetic observatories, however, based their data publications ultimately on a international peer review system.
-A group of volunteering data checkers is evaluating each data submission.
+INTERMAGNET, a network of geomagnetic observatories, publishes so called "definitive" data products, which are subjected to an international peer-review system.
+Geomagnetic data is submitted by about 100 observatories all over the world.
 Beside the obligatory 1-min data products, INTERMAGNET accepts 1Hz data products since 10 years now.
 The amount of data to be checked thus has dramatically increased making it more and more difficult to perform data checks in its classic form.
 The INTERMAGNET ROBOT (short IMBOT) has been developed to provide some general initial automatic routines to convert and evaluate INTERMAGNET (IM) data submissions.
 The primary aims of